CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

     ![](../Images/l4t4p11.png)

+    > **Note:** The indexing process may take 4-5 minutes to complete.
+The actual time can vary depending on the compute resources available in your subscription.

 ## Task 5: Test the index in the playground

 In this task, you'll verify that your index is working by running queries in the Chat Playground, both with and without the index, to compare responses.